 Table 2-5 and Figure 2-8 illustrates the total net emissions occurring from activities under KP-LULUCF.
-Deforestation and forest management until 2014 are emission sources, while afforestation as well as forest management activities after 2014 are sinks.
-In 2018 Forest management is again a source.
+Deforestation and HWP are emission sources over the whole period 2008-2019 while afforestation is a sink.
 The development of emissions from forest management is mainly driven by the harvesting rate (see chp.
-2.3 "Sector 4 LULUCF").
-HWP is a small source over the whole period 2008-2018.
+2.3 "Sector 4 LULUCF"): In most years, forest management is an emission source, but in years with low harvesting it is a sink (2015-2017).
 Reforestation does not occur in Liechtenstein.